AnormCypher/AnormCypher/readme.md

 [![Build Status](https://travis-ci.org/AnormCypher/AnormCypher.png?branch=master)](https://travis-ci.org/AnormCypher/AnormCypher?branch=master)

-The latest release is 0.9.1.
-Version 0.9.x depends on the play-json and play-ws libraries from Play 2.4.3.
+The latest release is 0.10.0.
+Version 0.10.x depends on play-json and play-ws libraries from Play 2.5.3.
+For Play 2.4.x, please use version 0.9.1.
 If you need to use AnormCypher in Play 2.3.x, please use version 0.7.0.

 AnormCypher did not support transaction before 0.9.
 The last release without transaction support is 0.8.1.

 As of version 0.5, AnormCypher uses play-json and Scala 2.11.